 - Responsibility to initiate the request for services or reasonable accommodations.
 Requests should be addressed to the Vice President of Academics and Compliance.
 Students must communicate to the Vice President of Academics and Compliance the nature of their disability and their request for reasonable accommodations to allow them full participation in programs. - Responsibility to submit documentation of their disability and a request for services to the extent USCI requires it to understand the student's needs.
 The required documentation includes the following: a diagnosis of the current disability, as well as supporting information, such as the date of the diagnosis, how that diagnosis was reached, and the credentials of the diagnosing professional; information on how the disability affects a major life activity; and information on how the disability affects academic performance.
 The documentation should provide enough information for you and the school to determine appropriate academic adjustments or reasonable accommodations.
-Expenses incurred in obtaining such documentation are the responsibility of the student. - Responsibility to follow USCI behavior expectations outlined in this catalog.
+Expenses incurred in obtaining such documentation are the responsibility of the student.
+Students who are unable to obtain the documentation should contact the Registrar at HSregistrar@uscareerinstitute.edu for assistance. - Responsibility to follow USCI behavior expectations outlined in this catalog.
 USCI reserves the right to dismiss students who, regardless of disability, are bullying other students, engaging in offensive behavior in the classroom, not meeting the Code of Conduct and/or engaging in behaviors outlined in the Withdrawal and Termination section of this catalog.